sarvkk/MachineLearning101/README.md

 Machine Learning Algorithms
 ===========================

-This repository contains implementations for various machine learning algorithms, including **Simple Linear Regression**, **Custom Logistic Regression**, **Decision Tree Classifier**, **Random Forest Classifier**, and **Naive Bayes Classifier**.
+This repository contains implementations for various machine learning algorithms, including **Simple Linear Regression**, **Custom Logistic Regression**, **Decision Tree Classifier**, **KMeans Clustering**, ,**Random Forest Classifier**, and **Naive Bayes Classifier**.
 Each algorithm is implemented in a simple and understandable way, complete with visualizations to help you track model performance.

 Algorithms and Parameters
 -------------------------